rukman7/car-parking-system-implementation/README.md

 1. inputs are given in form of commands. set of commands that are to be executed are placed in a file.
 2. each command is separed by a new line.
 3. the file is then loaded into the main program.
-4. upon execution each method associated with the given command will called.
+4. upon execution each method associated with the given command will be called.

 ### command format
 ```python